 In this solution we assume the following set up for the scientist.
-A chemistry lab routinely carries out experiments in a 384-well format, which results in comma-separated value (.csv) file that contain a key metric – in this case reaction yield.
-The experiments are documented in an ELN that contains experimental details – in this case project number, protocol steps, and other reagent information.
+A chemistry lab routinely carries out experiments in a 384-well format, which results in comma-separated value (.csv) file that contains a key metric—in this case, reaction yield.
+The experiments are documented in an ELN that contains experimental details—in this case, project number, protocol steps, and other reagent information.

-The scientist begins by looking at the high-level result from their experimental runs to look at the average reaction yield of their protocols over a period of four months (Figure 2).
+The scientist begins by looking at the high-level result from their experimental runs to look at the average reaction yield of their protocols over a period of four months (Figure 1).
 You can quickly identify changes in the reaction yield compared to the 7-day average and dig deeper to look for root causes (bar chart).
 The dashboard shows sources of quality issues by comparing reaction yields to the composition of reagents in the chemical reactions, to see whether low yields are associated with specific reagents (area chart).
 We also visualize the reaction yields across our plate layouts (heat map).
-This lets us see whether low yields are associated with certain regions of the plate.
+This shows whether low yields are associated with certain regions of the plate.
 In this way, with a quick visual glance, we can understand whether our yield is affected by the chemical reagents or by plate loading.